mjkgarrow/Chit-Chat-API/readme.md

 # Chit-Chat API

 Chit-Chat is a CRUD RESTful API built with Flask and running on a PostgreSQL database.
 Chit-Chat allows users to:
-- create chatrooms with one or more members
+- create public or private chatrooms with one or more members
 - join or leave a chatroom
 - edit the chatroom name (if a member)
 - send messages in a chatroom (if a member)